flexera-public/policy_templates/cost/volumes/old_snapshots/README.md

-# Discover Old Snapshots Policy Template
+# Discover Old Snapshots

+## Deprecated

+This policy is no longer being updated.

 ## What it does